When We Left Earth: The NASA Missions

 Part 1: Ordinary Supermen

 This episode starts in September of 1959.
 NASA was testing an experimental rocket plane, the X-15.
 There was a rush to put a man into Space.
-The Soviet Union was already in the midst of preparations that would beat us and we as a nation was not about to let this happen.
-The first group of men that would be known as astronauts were being chosen and there was disagreement ass to what the criteria for selection should be.
-NASA wanted daredevils like Evel Knievel figuring they were be willing to face the dangers involved and were physically fit enough for the strenuous demands.
+The Soviet Union was already in the midst of preparations that would beat us, and we as a nation was not about to let this happen.
+The first group of men that would be known as astronauts were being chosen, and there was disagreement ass to what the criteria for selection should be.
+NASA wanted daredevils like Evel Knievel figuring they were willing to face the dangers involved and were physically fit enough for the strenuous demands.
 President Eisenhower relied on his military training and pushed test pilots from the military services.
-Besides the men who would fly the spacecrafts there was also a need for experts from a myriad of specialties required on the ground.
-One of the first was Gene Kranz who would be part of the flight control group.
+Besides the men who would fly the spacecraft, there was also a need for experts from a myriad of specialties required on the ground.
+One of the first was Gene Kranz, who would be part of the flight control group.
 Like many in NASA back then there was no experience in what had to be done.
 This was on the job training at its most intense.
-A testing program was developed to make sure only the brightest, most adaptive and capable would be chosen.
-In the end there was the Mercury Seven, the first American astronauts.
+A testing program was developed to make sure only the brightest, most adaptive, and capable would be chosen.
+In the end, there was the Mercury Seven, the first American astronauts.
 This episode details the first orbital flight by John Glenn and the heat shield problem on his second orbit that could have ended the mission and his life.

 Part 2: Friends and Rivals